ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 First, faults occurring at a packet-layer device might further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
-Second, faults occurring at an optical-layer device might further cause fault (e.g., Layer 3 link down) at a packet- layer device.
+Second, faults occurring at an optical-layer device might further cause faults (e.g., Layer 3 link down) at a packet- layer device.
 Third, faults occurring at the inter-layer link between a packet-layer device and an optical-layer device might further cause faults at both devices.
 Multiple operation teams are usually